berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

 that evaluates operands from right to left.

 <div class="mc">
+<ans text="I need a hint" explanation="We want to control when each argument to cons is evaluated before you plug it in.
+Think of different ways you could construct the arguments for the cons." correct></ans>
+<ans text="I need another hint" explanation="let" correct></ans>
 <ans text="I tried writing list-of-values both ways" explanation="Nice!
 How would you test your code?" correct></ans>
 </div>